LiangqinRen/PrivDNN/README.md

 The *recover* function recovers the model with selected neurons or trains it from scratch.
 It also includes experiments on recovering the input and generating polymorphic obfuscation.

 The *select* function has four modes.
 Mode 0 is training the model from scratch, i.e., $A_t$.
 Mode 1 is recovering the model, i.e., $A_{rec}$.
 Mode 2 is recovering the input.
 Mode 3 is generating polymorphic obfuscation.
+Mode 2 and 3 are only apply to CIFAR10.

 The *recover* function's results are used in Table 7 and Figures 7, 8, and 9.